January to June, 2025

 From January to July 2025, we will run a pilot series of monthly 2-day symposia to collectively imagine the Imaginary Institute together.
 This series will all take place in Brussels.
 There is currently no online option, although we are open to exploring this idea.

-In order to go deeper into the process of imagining the institute together, and honouring the resulting collaborations, we are especially happy to hear from collaborators who would like to attend all, (or most) of the series of symposia.
+In order to go deeper into the process of imagining the institute together, and honouring the resulting collaborations, we are especially happy to hear from collaborators who would like to attend multiple symposia in the series.
 We will also retain some spaces for guests to visit as well.

 For the first symposium, imaginary protocols will be proposed by members of Center Leo Apostel.
 Moving forward, we’ll develop a shared system so that future symposia are shaped by proposals for protocols for collective imagination by members and guests of the Imaginary Institute.